basho/basho_docs/source/languages/en/riak/ops/tuning/aws.md

 * Private DNS
 * Public DNS

-Because these parameters play a role in an Riak instance's node name, ensure that you follow the steps outlined in the [[Node Name Changed|Recovering a Failed Node#Node Name Changed]] section to replace it.
+Because these parameters play a role in a Riak instance's node name, ensure that you follow the steps outlined in the [[Node Name Changed|Recovering a Failed Node#Node Name Changed]] section to replace it.

 To avoid this inconvenience, you can deploy Riak inside a [VPC](http://aws.amazon.com/vpc/).
 Instances inside the VPC do not change